mroavi/vim-julia-cell/README.md

 Supported clipboard programs
 ----------------------------

-Some features of ipython-cell use one of the following clipboard programs:
+Some features of julia-cell use one of the following clipboard programs:

 * Linux: [xclip] (preferred) or [xsel].
 * macOS: pbcopy (installed by default).